zach7burt7/AlgorithmVisualizer/README.md

 # PathfindingAlgoirthmVizualizer
-Welcome to Algorithm Visualizer, a Java-based GUI application that helps understand and visualize pathfinding, and eventually sorting algorithms.
-This project is built using Swing and designed to offer an interactive learning experience for students.
+Welcome to Zach's Algorithm Visualizer, a Java-based GUI application that helps understand and visualize pathfinding, and eventually sorting algorithms.
+This project is built using Swing and designed to offer an interactive visualization experience for students, or anyone interested in algorithm design.

 ## Features:
 Visualize the step-by-step process of:
-BFS
-DFS
+Breadth-First Search
+Depth-First Search
 A*
-(Planned: Dijkstras Algorithm)
+Bubble Sort
+Merge Sort
+Quick Sort

 ## Create customizable maps with:
 Start node
 End node
 Walls
-Adjustable grid and responsive controls
+Responsive Controls
 User-friendly GUI built with Java Swing

 ## Technologies